Espresso-Aficionados/website/guides/water.md

 For example, to make RPavlis 0/50 (GH/KH) water, take 5g of 10,000x KH concentrate and add water up to a total volume of 1L.
 Holy water (62/23) can be made by adding 6.2g of 10,000x GH concentrate to 2.3g of 10,000x KH concentrate and adding water to a total volume of 1L.

-If scale precision is an issue, 1,000 ppm concentrates can be made by diluting 100ml of 10,000x concentration with water to a total volume of 1L.
+If scale precision is an issue, 1,000ppm concentrates can be made by diluting 100ml of 10,000x concentration with water to a total volume of 1L.

 ### GH (aka General Hardness) Concentrates: